How to give an amazing talk

 I am sure you have seen quite a lot of talks with really, really bad slides.
 Often they are showing way too much information or they consist only of boring bullet lists.
 Some slides are even straight out ugly.
 How do you feel sitting in the audience and looking at those slides?
 Do you feel appreciated or do they make you cringe?
 Do they make you more open minded about what the speaker had to say or do you feel a resistance building up?
 Slides are like giving a first impression.
 They are not more important than the message, but they play a crucial role to get people listening to you.

 For Mac users I recommend to use Keynote.
 It includes a whole range of incredible good looking templates made by professionals.
-Don't change their fonts or coloring.
+There is no need change their fonts or colouring.
 Choose one template and stick with it.

 For public presentations, where I don't talk so much about specific research results, I use big, beautiful pictures and I add just a couple words here and there.
 A picture says more than a thousand words.
-One of the greatest sources of beautiful high-res pictures published under Creative Commons Zero (basically meaning you can do anything with them) is Unsplash.
-Another one is Pexel.
+One of the greatest sources of beautiful high-res pictures published under Creative Commons Zero (basically meaning you can do almost anything with them) is Unsplash.
+Another one is Pexels.
 Below you can see a couple of slides from a talk that I gave at the Pint of Science festival using pictures from Unsplash.
-Click on the pictures to see more slides.

 Be prepared and practice, practice, practice

-It is always a little bit awkward when you see people skipping a couple of slides, because they don't have enough time to go through everything.
-Another embarrassing moment is to see people peeking to the next slide to see what they will have to say next.
+It is always a bit awkward when you see people skipping slides, because they don't have enough time to go through everything.
+Another embarrassing moment is to see people peek at the next slide to see what they need to say next.
 You also might have seen speakers who simply read from their slides.
-What they all have in common is that they are all not well prepared.
+What they have in common is that they are all not well-prepared.

-Don't make this fault!
+Don't make this mistake!
 Practice your talk over and over again.
 Make sure you know what is on your next slide and that you know exactly what you want to say at every point in your talk.
-This will give you confidence, which is crucial to give a great presentation.
-However, it will help you even more.
-Having practiced a lot will provide you with enough structure to wing it when necessary.
+This will give you confidence, which is crucial to deliver a great presentation.
+Moreover, extensive practice will give you the structure needed to improvise when necessary.

-To avoid running out of time, I go through parts of my talk and stop the time I need for them.
-Usually I have a text document in nvALT with all the information about my talk like starting time, abstract that I sent them, title, venue, information about audience, but also, a list of my timing.
+To avoid running out of time, I go through parts of my talk and time each segment of my talk.
+Usually, I have a text document in Apple Notes or nvALT with all the information about my talk like starting time, abstract that I sent them, title, venue, information about audience, and crucially, my timing list.
 Below you can see an example of such a list.
 This also allows me to remove or add parts from older talks to hit the target time.
-For example, if I know the presentation of a specific results takes me 5 minutes, I know immediately, if I can add it or not.
+For example, if I know the presentation of a specific result takes me 5 minutes, I know immediately, if I can add it or not.
 If you want to know about other great uses for nvALT in academia have a look at my blog post.

-Another part of your preparation should be to check if your videos play and if your connector and remote control are working.
+Another aspect of your preparation should be to check if your videos play correctly and if your connector and remote control are working.
 Also make sure you switch off all unnecessary applications.
-You don't want to see the audience your latest cat video from YouTube or a private email.
-I have written a small AppleScript that I call via Alfred that switches off all these applications at the same time for me.
-You can check it out in my other blog post [link].
+You don't want to see the audience your latest cat video from YouTube or a confidential email.

 Have extra slides prepared for follow-up questions